fariarahman93/JARVIS-voice-assistant-system_by_faria/README.md

 python jarvis.py

 ```
-## Author
+👩‍💻 Author

-**Faria Rahman**
+Faria Rahman
-Inspired by Tony stark's JARVIS
+Inspired by the legendary JARVIS from Iron Man.

-## License
+📄 License

-This project is open source and free to use for learning purposes.
+This project is open-source and free to use for educational or personal learning purposes.